dmrickey/fvtt-ckl-roll-bonuses/README.md

 ---

 # Generic Targets
-I've come up with a system for pairing bonuses (see [Generic Bonuses](#generic-bonuses)) with different targets.
+This is a system for pairing bonuses (see [Generic Bonuses](#generic-bonuses)) with different targets.
 There are various categories of targets.
-You can combine multiple targets, then each buff will apply to all of those targets.
+You can combine multiple targets, then each buff will apply to Items that match all of those targets.
 E.g. you can combine "Weapon Group - Hammers" but also include "Weapon - _My Custom Sword +1_"  and then you'd get the chosen bonus for all hammers and your custom sword.
 You could even add in "Weapon Type - Dagger" to target all your daggers.
-And maybe even "Spell - Fireball"
+And maybe even "Spell - Fireball".

+If you combine multiple targets, then the Item/Action being used must match all targets.
+For example, if you target both "Weapon Group - Natural" and "Is Ranged" then the bonus will apply only to ranged natural weapons.
+If you combine "Is Melee" and "Is Weapon" then you'll get a bonus to all melee attacks--but not spells or combat maneuvers.

+## Alignment Target
+This will make any [Generic Bonuses](#generic-bonuses) kick in only when the action is being used while a token with the specific alignment is targeted (targeted via "T" (foundry default button) with crosshairs -- not "selected" which means the token simply has a selected border).
+Use with `target_alignment`.

+## All
+This will make any [Generic Bonuses](#generic-bonuses) configured on this Item apply to any Action that they are able to.
+Use with `target_all`.

 ## Item Target
 An "Item" within Foundry basically means anything that you can drag onto your character sheet.
 So as far as Foundry is concerned, an Item can your class, spell, feat, trait, buff, attack, weapon, inventory item, etc. This target will let you choose any of those items that are configured to have an action (because only actions are rolled and can have roll bonuses).
 To configure add a boolean flag `target_item` and the input will show up below.

+## Item Type Target
+These will apply [Generic Bonuses](#generic-bonuses) to Actions that are configured for specific kinds of attacks.
+- `target_is-melee` will target melee weapons, spells, and combat maneuvers
+- `target_is-ranged` will target ranged weapons, spells, combat maneuvers, and thrown weapons (thrown is only avilable in pf1 v10)
+- `target_is-spell` will target spells
+- `target_is-weapon` will target weapon attacks

+## Self Target
+Any [Generic Bonuses](#generic-bonuses) defined on this item will only apply to rolls made with this item.
+This is most useful for for [Fortune/Misfortune](#fortunemisfortune) as that cant' be done on the item itself.
+But it can also be used for extra [damage](#damage-bonus) or an [effective size bonus](#effective-size-bonus) (or any other bonus) if you don't want to modify the formulas on the weapon itself.
+Use with boolean flag `target_self`.

 ## Spell Target
 Exactly like [Item Target](#item-target) but filtered to show only Spells.
 Use with boolean flag `target_spell`.

 ## Token Target
-This makes it so any bonuses are only enabled when the specified tokens are targeted (targeted via "T" (foundry default button) with crosshairs -- not "selected" which means the token simply has a selected border).
+This makes it so any [Generic Bonus](#generic-bonuses) are only enabled when the specified tokens are targeted (targeted via "T" (foundry default button) with crosshairs -- not "selected" which means the token simply has a selected border).
 It is configured by adding the `target_token` boolean flag.
 This is primarily useful for buffs that have a short duration and conditional targeting -- abilities like a Paladin's Smite, Cavalier's Challenge, or a Slayer's Studied Target.
 After setting the target, whenever an ability is used while the token is targeted, then it will be rolled with the specified bonus.

 Whenever a buff (or other ability with this configured) is activated, a dialog will pop up letting you select your target from all visible tokens (for the GM this will include not-visible tokens, for the players it will not).
 By default, any tokens you currently have targeted will be preselected and you can verify and hit ok.
 There is a client setting that will skip this dialog if you already have tokens selected and it will just assume your current targets are your desired targets--while this setting is enabled, if you have no targets the dialog will still open.